-Independent professionals provide in-demand skill sets, specialized expertise, and valuable external perspectives, all while allowing enterprises to keep their set base of employees focused on their core business.
+The independent workforce is a great source of talent for enterprises looking for in-demand skill sets, specialized expertise, and valuable external perspectives, while keeping their base of employees focused on their core business.
 But what does it cost to engage independent talent and how can you plan this category spend?
+Here are three tips for building a budget to manage your independent workforce.

 When preparing your budget for independent contractors, you will need to do so within the overall scope of your project cost.
 Keep in mind that your project rate may contain a variety of costs and resources such as a managed service fee, materials, licenses, or expenses, in addition to the rate of the independent contractor.